svenvc/zinc/zinc-http-components-paper.md

       post.

 The URL is composed by combining the URL of the page that contains the form with the action specified.
-The default form encoding is, as explicitely specified here, 'application/x-www-form-urlencoded'.
+The default form encoding is, as explicitly specified here, 'application/x-www-form-urlencoded'.
 By using the #formAt:put: method to set the value of a field, an entity of type ZnApplicationFormUrlEncodedEntity will be created if needed, and the field name/value association will be stored in it.